 While California LLC formation isn’t difficult, know that you also have the option for help.
 Registered agent services can complete the LLC filing on your behalf as well as ensure you stay compliant by paying any required annual fees or filing your Statement of Information.

 You, of course, pay for these Calfornia registered agent services, but it may be worth the expense to not have to worry about the headache of maintaining your LLC status.
 If you operate in multiple states, having a registered agent can make sure you stay compliant with regulations in each state where you do business.

 Costs of Maintaining a California LLC

 Your business will need to do a few things to maintain your limited liability company status after filing.
 This includes paying an annual franchise tax of $800.
-This state fee is due on the anniversary of your California LLC being filed.
+This state fee is due on the anniversary of the first year your California LLC is filed.

 (Just a side note: this franchise tax is due every year you operate as an LLC.
 If it’s too steep an expense, you may be better off operating your business as a sole proprietorship.)

 Additionally, you will need to file your Statement of Information every two years.
 There is a $20 filing fee.

 Importance of Forming an LLC to Qualify for Financing